BenAAndrew/Voice-Cloning-App/faqs.md

 ## "How much data do I need to make a good voice?"

 For this model I would recommend at least 2 hours of data and 4000 epochs.
-Every dataset is different and will produce different results so the "Quality Estimate" is a very rough guess.
+Every dataset is different and will produce different results so the scoring on the training page is a very rough guess.
 Using a pretrained model for transfer learning may improve results as well.